Best Arizona Kinship Care Guide for Emergency Placement

 Can DCS place a child with me if I have a criminal record?

 It depends on the offense.
 DCS conducts a preliminary name-based background check for emergency kinship placements.
 Certain offenses — felony child abuse, sexual offenses, homicide — are absolute barriers.
 For other offenses, DCS evaluates on a case-by-case basis.
-If you are pursuing licensing (not just emergency placement), the full IVP fingerprint clearance process applies, and the Good Cause Exception process is available for non-disqualifying offenses.
+If you are pursuing licensing (not just emergency placement), the required fingerprint-card process applies; confirm whether your track requires IVP.
+Some offenses may be eligible for the Good Cause Exception process.
 Disclose everything proactively.

 How long can a child stay with me without licensing?